APTrust/dart-docs/docs/users/settings/storage_services.md

 ## Editing Storage Services

-Click any storage servicei in the list to edit it.
+Click any storage service in the list to edit it.

 ![Editing Storage Services](../../img/settings/storage_services/edit.png)

 ### Description of Settings

 #### Name
 The name of the service.
 Choose a name that's meaningful to you and that differentiates this service from others.
-You can change the name at any time without affecting the bevavior or availability of the service.
+You can change the name at any time without affecting the behavior or availability of the service.

 #### Description
 A description of this service.